SustainableCommunityDevelopmentHub/Node.js-Starter-Template/README.md

 </html>
 `````

+With regards to CSS, I've only used the most basic of styling for this app, but I've linked to Bootstrap 3 (via a CDN) so it's there for future use when you turn this 'boilerplate' into your own application / website.
+Bootstrap was grabbed from here http://www.bootstrapcdn.com/?v=082013.
 There's a meta tag in the head to make it mobile friendly and a link to a CSS file with a bit of basic styling for the holder div.
 Bootstrap takes care of the rest.
 I'll show the CSS file later (it's tiny).
 Now we need to create a chat.html page to handle our chat app.
 Like everything else that's served to the user we'll need to put it in the public folder.

 <h3>MongoDB / MongoJS</h3>